Traveling to Study Abroad | Guidelines for Packing Light

 Pack Minimal Toiletries

 Although toiletries are important, they tend to take up a lot of space.
 Although you may not need full-sized bottles, try to pack some essentials toiletries to avoid having to make purchases immediately after a long, tiring flight.
-Things like toothbrush and paste, sunscreen, dental floss, and deodorant are essential.
+Things like toothbrush and paste, sunscreen, dental floss, and deodorant are travel essentials for women and men.

 Remember to Carry Your Medicines